 - Pour water: Fat is the most common debris people find in their kitchen sink.
 When they solidify, they can cause a blockage.
 Pour a bucket of hot water into the sink to melt the blockage.

 - Use power washers: Power washers can be used to blast right through any kitchen blockage.
 But a power washer would not be useful if the obstruction is too deep down the sink or too strong.

 - Use baking soda: This chemical is one of the best methods in every ‘how to unblock waste pipe guides,’ and the reason is apparent.
 Baking soda is a natural, readily available and safe chemical for unblocking kitchen drains.
 Add a few cups of baking soda to vinegar and then pour down the drain.
 Leave the mixture for about thirty minutes, then pour boiling water.
 This should remove the blockage.

 - Don’t use your hands: It sounds quite obvious, but most people do not know that an easy and effective way of removing clogs from the sink is by using a rubber-gloved hand.
 Do not forget to use your gloves because you wouldn’t want your hands to get dirty.
 Pour in some power wash later to remove the debris.

 - Use Caustic Soda: The should be your last resort before calling a professional if all other methods above fail.
 Make use of the chemical following the steps outlined above.

 How To Prevent Drains Clogging?

-You can prevent the drain pipes outside your house from clogging by ensuring the following things do not enter your drainage system,
+You can ensure that the drain pipes outside your house do not get clogged by protecting the entrance of the following into the drainage system;